stronnag/mwptools/docs/manual/docs/mission-editor.md

 #### Speed and Altitude updates

 Bulk speed and altitude updates may be applied to selected waypoints.
+The altitude update allows either relative (to home) to absolute (ASL) altitudes.

 #### Preview Mission